quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part66_Kernel-based_Fu.md

 #### On-policy Prediction with Approximation

 Background context explaining that on-policy prediction involves estimating value functions under the current policy.
 The state space can be large, necessitating function approximation methods to generalize across states.
-We define \(VE(w)\) as a measure of error for approximations.
+We define $VE(w)$ as a measure of error for approximations.

 :p What is the main goal of using function approximation in reinforcement learning?
 ??x